-Because the number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sites and faculty to teach in these areas, it is necessary to select for admission a limited number of the best qualified applicants.
-A faculty committee selects those who will be offered admission.
+The number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sites and faculty to teach in these areas.
+Faculty select for admission a limited number of the best qualified applicants.
+Candidates applying for fall quarter admission must submit their applications to the School of Nursing by the first week of February of the planned admission year.
+Admission packets are available in the School of Nursing in December of the preceding year.
+Students who have completed their course work at AUM undergo the same application and selection process as those who completed course work at other institutions.